 Is Hindu Marriage Invalid without Proper Ceremony?

 India is known for its most expensive elections and weddings.
-As the wedding industry became the fourth largest in the country, with a whopping ₹4.74 trillion in 2023, an interesting question arises: Is marriage merely a celebration, or does it hold deeper significance in the eyes of the law?
+As the wedding industry became the fourth largest in the country, with a whopping ₹4.74 lakh crores in 2023, an interesting question arises: Is marriage merely a celebration, or does it hold deeper significance in the eyes of the law?

 So recently, the Supreme Court said that a Hindu marriage is not valid unless the ceremonies and rituals given under the Hindu Marriage Act, 1955, are performed.